FOSSLife-foundation/Sign-language-interpreter/README.md

       - showscore()
         - Input - model output
         - Output - predicted label
-        - Used to visualize the output
+        - Used to visualize the output.
+This function is not required to be called by the user
       - predict()
         - Input - Edge higlighted image of shape (240,240,1)
         - Output - model output